engulfed-in-flames/sparta.yourfan.react-frontend/README.md

-# Template - REACT with Typescript and Chakra UI
+# Template - REACT with Typescript and Chakra UI For Django Backend

 React, React Router, Typescript and Chakra UI💕